RetroPie/RetroPie-Docs/docs/MAME.md

 ### **MAME4ALL-Pi**

-Place your MAME4ALL-Pi ROMs in
+Place your MAME4ALL-Pi ROMs and the BIOS file in
 ```
 /home/pi/RetroPie/roms/mame-mame4all
 ```